Wind-WindKids/winding/samples/sophieandwind/winter.md

 The air smelled of salt and sunlight, and soon they were aboard a white catamaran.

-On Sundays in winter Paris, Sophie would be in church — decorations, candles, and hymns the highlight of the season.
+On Sundays in winter Paris, decorations, candles, and
+hymns were the highlight of the season.
 But here, she leaned on the forward rail beside Wind, hair flying, spray on her cheeks.